 ATMs at public places give people the opportunity to buy bitcoins with cash.
 You will need to install a wallet first in order to transfer the coins to an address of your choice.

 To start using Bitcoins or other types of cryptocurrencies, you first need a crypto wallet.
 The wallet stores the user’s private and public keys, which allows for sending and receiving coins.
 Different cryptocurrencies offer their own desktop or online wallet, which can be found on their website.
-A common misconception is the way wallets work.
-A wallet does not store any coins in it.
+A wallet does not store any coins.
 The only role of the wallet is to keep the user’s private keys safe and to connect to the corresponding blockchain.
 The private keys allow for the movement of funds between parties.
 Think of you private key as your home key, if you give it to someone else, he will have as much power as you.
-Coins never leave their blockchain; they just get moved to different addresses.
-There are four types of wallets to be considered.
-They work almost the alike.
-The difference between them is the security level they offer.
+Note that coins are never stored in your wallet.
+Who owns how much Bitcoin is tracked in the Blockchain.
+There are four types of wallets that differ in usability and security level.

 Dektop or Mobile Wallet: This is the most common type of wallet.
 An app has to be downloaded on your computer or mobile device.
 It will store user’s private keys on the device, that’s why it is strongly recommended to make regular backups of the wallet and store them on a different device besides your computer(USB stick, etc.).
 A mobile wallet could be compared to a real cash wallet.
 People don’t keep their entire wealth in their back pocket, and you shouldn’t store all of your crypto funds on your smartphone.
 Mobile wallets can be compared to real cash wallets.